 - Clubs/organizations usually require one advisor but may have more than one if the club is large or if the group’s mission is very diversified and warrants the time and talents of two or more advisors.

-- If the advisor(s) has questions or needs advice or assistance, the Center for Leadership and Service, located in University Center room 219 (908-737-5170), and the Office of Studet Government, located in University Center room 321 (908-737-5190), are the primary resources for the support.
+- If the advisor(s) has questions or needs advice or assistance, the Center for Leadership and Service, located in Miron Student Center room 219 (908-737-5170) of the Involvement Center, located in Miron Student Center room 303 (908-737-5270), are the primary resources for the support.

 - Since an organization’s success is directly proportional to the quality of leadership, interest, and support of its members, the responsibility the organization assumes regarding any endeavor lies with the membership, not the advisor.